 3 hours.
-A course that is designed to engage students in a cross-cultural experience and help them delineate how, specifically, such experiences enhance one's understanding of leadership in a postmodern context.
+A course that is designed to engage students in a cross-cultural experience and help them delineate how, specifically, such experiences enhance one's understanding of leadership.
 Students will attend a conference or seminar in a cross-cultural context and write a paper and engage in a practical project that reflects specific ways in which this experience has enhanced their understanding of leadership in their own ministry context.